amirfhg/LLM_LitReview/README.md

 # Objective
-This project focuses on fine-tuning OpenAI's foundation models to enhance their ability to craft professional academic literature reviews.
+This project aims to improve frontier models' performance to craft professional academic literature reviews.
 Our primary emphasis is on research papers within the social sciences, particularly in economics and finance.

 # Data Collection
 A curated training sample of target papers is collected from Semantic Scholar.
 These papers are carefully selected to ensure they are published in high-quality journals, such as QJE, JF, and JFE.